AzimAhmadzadeh/mvtsdata_toolkit/README.md

 (*SWAN-SF*) [2] .

 ----
-## Need Help With Notebook?
+## Need Help Running Demo Locally?
-Follow the steps to run the notebook on your local machine using *virtualenv* and without having to clone the project.
+Follow the steps below to run the demo notebook on your local machine using *virtualenv* and without having to clone the project.
 If you are more comfortable with *conda*/*anaconda* make appropriate adjustments.

-(Below commands are specific to Unix-base systems)
+(Commands below are specific to Unix-base systems)

 * Create a new directory and `cd` into it:
 ```bash